Hwangnyongsa

 Completed in the 7th century, the enormous 9-story structure was built entirely with wood with interlocking design with no iron nails.
 It had a standing total height of 68 m (223 ft) or 80 m (262 ft), making it one of the tallest structures in East Asia at the time of its construction.
 Only the massive foundation stones of the temple remain in current times.

-Hwangryongsa was the center of state-sponsored Buddhism during the Silla and Unified Silla eras which were cultural beacons of Buddhism during its time.
+Hwangnyongsa was the center of state-sponsored Buddhism during the Silla and Unified Silla eras which were cultural beacons of Buddhism during its time.
 Its name means "Emperor/Imperial Dragon Temple."
 Archaeological excavations and other scientific studies of the temple began in April 1976 (OCPRI 1984) and continue today.

+A replica of the building called Hwangnyongwon (황룡원) now exists in Gyeongju, within the Bomun Tourism Complex.
+The building is used to host events, including conferences, banquets, and meetings.
+It also operates as a hotel, with 45 guest rooms available.

 History

 Hwangnyongsa was built during the Silla period, under the patronage of the Silla royal family, on a plain encircled by mountains near the royal palace compound of Banwolseong (Half-Moon Palace).
 Construction began in 553 under the reign of King Jinheung, and was not fully completed until 644.
 King Jinheung originally intended for the temple to be the site of a new palace but when a dragon was seen on the proposed site, a temple was commissioned instead.
 Hwangnyongsa was designed to be a place where monks prayed for the welfare of the nation by asking for the divine protection of the Buddha and a means to impress foreign dignitaries.

 Following the defeat of Baekje in the 660s, the Baekje architect, Abiji, was commissioned to build a nine-story wooden pagoda at the site, and labored with two hundred artisans to complete the pagoda.
 This fact indicates that the Baekje had superior knowledge of wooden architecture.
 The nine stories supposedly represented the nine nations of East Asia and Silla's future conquest of those states.
 The pagoda stood until it was burned by Mongolian invasions in 1238.
 No wooden architecture from the Silla people survives today but the ruins of Hwangnyongsa suggest a Goguryeo influence.

 The temple site in a valley within Gyeongju National Park near Toham Mountain and about 150 yd from Bunhwangsa Temple, was excavated in 1972, revealing the temple layout and covering 40,000 artifacts.